-- A minimum grade point average of 2.75 on all undergraduate coursework, a 2.75 in the professional studies coursework, and 2.75 in the teaching field(s) coursework. - A grade of C or better in all coursework in professional and teaching field which applies to certification; and - Successful completion of the Praxis II examinations in content area, Praxis II Reading (if applicable) and Praxis II PLT. - Successful completion of the required Alabama Department of Education Basic Skills examination.
+- A minimum grade point average of 2.75 on all undergraduate coursework, a 2.75 in the professional studies coursework, and 2.75 in the teaching field(s) coursework. - A grade of C or better in all coursework in professional and teaching field which applies to certification; and - Successful completion of the Praxis II examinations in content area, Praxis II Reading (if applicable) and Praxis II PLT (if applicable). - Successful completion of the required Alabama Department of Education Praxis Core examination. - Effective September 1, 2018, all teacher candidates seeking initial licensure in the state of Alabama must achieve a passing score, set by the Alabama State Department of Education, on the Teacher Performance Assessment, edTPA.

-Any candidate who applies for a professional certificate is

-subject to all regulations set forth by the Alabama State Department of Education, including a comprehensive background check that shall be completed and cleared prior to observations in P-12 settings.
+Any candidate who applies for a professional certificate is subject to all regulations set forth by the Alabama State Department of Education, including a comprehensive background check that shall be completed and cleared prior to observations in P-12 settings.
 Additional requirements (e.g., standardized examinations to demonstrate content mastery) may be added as the Alabama State Board of Education and other accrediting agencies modify regulations.
-Implementation of additional requirements may be mandated by the Alabama State Department of Education and could supersede a student's stated program requirements.
+Implementation of additional requirements may be mandated by the Alabama State Department of Education and could supercede a student's stated program requirements.
 Candidates should consult their education adviser for details.